Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: Friends-of-Friends group selection

-For the present comparison, we use an approximately volume-limited sample and adopt a fixed linking length\footnote{We found that BAHAMAS does not reproduce the GAMA galaxy $r$-band luminosity function.
-As the selection of the sample we study here does not depend on the luminosity function, this does not affect our conclusions, but it does prevent the use of a luminosity-dependent linking-length.}, evaluated using eqns.~(1) and (4) of \citet{Robotham2011}.
 Note that we use the observed GSMF with a lower stellar mass limit of $10^{10}$ M$_\odot$ to evaluate the mean comoving intergalaxy separation in eqn.~(2) of that study.
 Because we are adopting a different linking strategy than that of \cite{Robotham2011}, the group catalogue derived from the GAMA data were recomputed, so as to ensure a consistent comparison with the BAHAMAS group catalogues.
 We also note that when computing the mean intergalaxy separation required for the linking length calculation, we use the same GSMF (the observed one) for both the data and the simulations.
-Thus, we use {\it exactly the same linking lengths} when deriving the FoF/group catalogues for BAHAMAS and GAMA, allowing us to make a fair and meaningful comparison between the two.